top of page

 Connecting with Cultural Contexts for Deeper Artistic Understanding

-In the IB Visual Arts program, understanding the cultural context of artworks is essential—not just for the Connections Study, but also for shaping a well-informed artist project.
-Whether you're analyzing global artists or developing your own voice, exploring diverse traditions helps you see how art reflects identity, belief, and place.
+In the IB Visual Arts program, understanding the cultural context of artworks is essential, not just for the Connections Study, but also for shaping a well-informed artist project.
+When you're analyzing global artists and developing your own voice, exploring diverse traditions helps you see how art reflects identity, belief, and place.

 As an international visual arts educator and researcher in multicultural education,